n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 ![](sinhala-reph.png)

+The zero-width non-joiner (ZWNJ) is not used in shaping runs of Sinhala text.
+The ZWNJ is referenced below in various regular expressions and shaping rules, however, because it is used by other Indic scripts.

-The no-break space is primarily used to display those codepoints that are defined as non-spacing (marks, dependent vowels (matras), below-base consonant forms, and post-base consonant forms) in an isolated context, as an alternative to displaying them superimposed on the dotted-circle placeholder.
+The no-break space (NBSP) is primarily used to display those codepoints that are defined as non-spacing (marks, dependent vowels (matras), below-base consonant forms, and post-base consonant forms) in an isolated context, as an alternative to displaying them superimposed on the dotted-circle placeholder.
 These sequences will match "NBSP,ZWJ,Halant,_Consonant_", "NBSP,_mark_", or "NBSP,_matra_".